open-mmlab/mmpretrain/docs/en/api/engine.rst

 .. role:: hidden
     :class: hidden-section

-mmcls.core
+mmcls.engine
 ===================================

 This package includes some runtime components.
-These components are useful in classification tasks but not supported by MMCV yet.
+These components are useful in classification tasks but not supported by MMEngine yet.

 .. note::

-   Some components may be moved to MMCV in the future.
+   Some components may be moved to MMEngine in the future.

 .. contents:: mmcls.engine
    :depth: 2